ipm-oam/ipm-oam.github.io/index.md

 The OAM are now either in-person or hybrid.

-If you would like to attend virtually or in person, please get in touch with the organisers.
+If you would like to attend virtually or in person, please get in touch with the organizers.

-**Organisers:**
+**Organizers:**

 Elham Eftekhari (elhamea@ipm.ir)